 In furtherance of these objects we publish the Ulster Medical Journal in three issues annually and arrange a series of lectures starting in October and ending in March or April.

 The Society is registered with the Charity Commission for Northern Ireland.
 Our Charity Registration Number is NIC104845.

 Through the kindness of the Queen's University of Belfast the Society has its own rooms in the Whitla Medical Building, Lisburn Road, Belfast.

 The Council of the Ulster Medical Society consists of the President, the office-bearers and six members.
-Elections to Council are held during the Annual General Meeting in May and the President is installed during the opening meeting in October.
+All posts are honorary.
+Changes in the Presidential Posts occur on the installation of the incoming President during the opening meeting in October.
 All Council Members take up their posts at the end of the Annual General Meeting at which they were elected.

 Council is keen to see the Society thrive in the Third Millennium.
 Any member with suggestions for ways in which the Society could be improved is encouraged to speak or write to anyone on Council.